 In May 2018, the EU Council approved the Circular Economy Package, including the Action Plan for the Circular Economy.
-The 54 actions set out under the Action Plan have been completed or are in the process of being implemented.
+The 54 actions set out under the Action Plan have been completed or are in the process of being implemented (with some expected to continue beyond 2019).